 Brambles: 01277 245369 (open Monday, Tuesday and Thursday)

 By post: If you enclose a stamped addressed envelope we will post them back to you.

-We do not take repeat prescription requests by telephone to avoid errors (with the exception of housebound patients).
+We do not take repeat prescription requests by telephone to avoid errors*

 It may be convenient for you to instruct your chemist to collect your prescription for you, and you should arrange this directly with them.
 Some pharmacies will deliver to housebound patients.

 Patients on repeat medications will periodically be asked to see as doctor for a medication review (see ‘medication reviews’ below).